RawadAbdallah/Tabkhetna/README.md

 #### User

-- As a user, I want to share live videos and events as a classes on the application.
 - As a user, I want to to share my recipes to everyone.
-- As a user, I want to participate in an events and challenges to gain more achievements to grab much more attention.
+- As a user, I want to to gain more achievements to grab much more attention.
 - As a user, I want to chat with others.
 - As a user, I want to share my comments on other recipes.
-- As a user, I want to contact the help supporters.
+- As a user, I want to contact for help.

 <br>

-#### Admin

-- As a admin, I can ban users who violated the rules.
-- As a admin, I can approve or disapprove an event posted.
-- As a admin, I can post FAQs in the Help & Support section.

-<br><br>

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>

-> I designed Tabkhetna using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> I designed Tabkhetna using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience, I've gone during the coding process through some changes, so it might look a bit different in the app(in a better way).

 ### Wireframes